Imaging in Surgical Microscopes

 Digital 3D surgical microscopes replace the optical path which is useful in a remote surgery application.

-For medical training of doctors simulated operation microscopes are used to enhance their skills by repetitively performing surgeries.
+For medical training of doctors simulated surgical microscopes are used to enhance their skills by repetitively performing surgeries.
+Cinoptics is one of our long-term clients for this application.

 Typical Board Level Products SXGA-R5, QXGA-R10, 2k-R10.